 The Different Types of Copyright Photos

 Public domain refers to the free use of an image without the need to purchase a license.
-Public domain works can be used for commercial or personal purposes and represent works by creators who have either had the exclusive intellectual property rights expire, were forfeited or are not applicable.
+Public domain works can be used for commercial or personal purposes and represent works by creators who have either had the exclusive intellectual property rights expire, were forfeited, or are not applicable.

 Royalty-free works are those that have a copyright license where a user can utilise photos based on a series of restrictions that come attached to the work, often following a one-time payment for use.
 Many users can have royalty-free access to the same photos as it is not an exclusive use license.

 Photos that are considered ‘rights-managed’ are the most restrictive of the categories.
-A user purchases a license which grants a one-time use of the photo which is specified by the license.
+A user purchases a license that grants a one-time use of the photo which is specified by the license.
 Additional licenses are required for each additional use of the copyrighted work.
 The licenses are issued in exclusive and non-exclusive situations.
 Rights-managed photos are also known as ‘licensed images.’

 How to Locate Images Free From Copyright

-There is no denying that your best source for free images on the internet is through a stock photo site.
-Many are designed to provide copyright free photos for commercial use as well as for personal use.
+There is no denying that your best source for free images on the internet is a stock photo site.
+Many are designed to provide copyright-free photos for commercial use as well as for personal use.
 This means that if you have a business website or a blog, and you plan on using photos that have some connection to the content, you will be able to use stock photos without having to worry about possible copyright infringement.

 However, it is always important to read the “small print” license and usage information regarding the use of each image on these stock photo sites.
 Just because it says “free to use” doesn’t mean that it doesn’t come with restrictions, such as providing attribution.

-There are many copyright free image sites online and we will look closely at some of the top ones you might want to consider using.
+There are many copyright-free image sites online and we will look closely at some of the top ones you might want to consider using.

 Where To Find Free Photos For Commercial Use

-Here are seven of the best royalty free stock photo sites online and details about each related to the type of photos available and additional helpful information:
+Here are seven of the best royalty-free stock photo sites online and details about each related to the type of photos available and additional helpful information:

 Boasting the internet’s largest collection of free images, royalty-free and stock photos numbering above the high 1.6-million mark, Stock Free Images is a must-see site.
 The photos are easy to locate through search tools and there are two options for use.
 You can use images for free or for enhanced access there are premium plans in place.

-Searchable through a number of different categories, Pixabay has an extensive selection of photos, illustrations and more available for free use.
-They even explain on their home page that the works available can be modified, shared and used on personal or commercial websites.
+Searchable through a number of different categories, Pixabay has an extensive selection of photos, illustrations, and more available for free use.
+They even explain on their home page that the works available can be modified, shared, and used on personal or commercial websites.
 Most of the images at Pixabay are copyright free under the Creative Commons CCO.

 Featuring what they call “free (do whatever you want) high-resolution photos,” Unsplash is another great source.
 Photos are searchable and the home page includes tabs for new and featured selections.
 You can also see how popular the photos are as each has a counter showing ‘likes’ and photographers are credited for their original work.

 This is a nice place to find Creative Commons CCO copyright-free photos and images.
-They are available for any kind of use, personal or commercial and can be modified, copied or shared.
+They are available for any kind of use, personal or commercial, and can be modified, copied, or shared.
 Search tools help you locate what you are looking for along with popular categories.
 StockSnap photos all show the number of times each has been viewed and liked.

 By adding 100 new photos daily, Pexels stays fresh as a regular go-to site for images.
-The photos featured here can be searched by category and the home page shows popular search results, top photographers and much more, making the hunt for that perfect copyright-free photo very easy and fun.
+The photos featured here can be searched by category and the home page shows popular search results, top photographers, and much more, making the hunt for that perfect copyright-free photo very easy and fun.